The lines of a ditty from the early 1960s suddenly popped into my head, recently.

-Understand, every since the rise of rock and roll, music generations turned over, on average every four years, not 25, So in what they refer to as Baby Boomers, the post WWII generation, 1946-1964, there were at least 8, yes, eight generations of music there.
-I am still unsure when music indelibly marked a kid, 12-14, 15-18, in order for his/her “generation” to indelibly mark them.
+Understand, every since the rise of rock and roll, music generations turned over, on average every four years, not 25.
+So in what they refer to as Baby Boomers, the post WWII generation, 1946-1964, there were at least 8, yes, eight generations of music there.
+I am still unsure when music indelibly marked a kid, 12-14, 15-18, in order for his/her “generation” to be stamped.

-I enjoyed music more in later years, but when I was in the Army still in my mid-20s, we were already having ’50’s parties, dancing and nostalgia.
+I enjoyed music more in later years, but when I was in the Army, still in my mid-20s, we were already having ’50’s parties for dancing and nostalgia.

 I picked up folk music when I got my first guitar at 15 and learned to play it.
-I never liked electric music then, but again it was relatively new when I first became a teenager in 1957.
-Elvis was just OK for, but he caused my sister, born in ’42 and not a Baby Boomer, to swoon.
-Friends from my generation (4 years younger) used to rag her and her girl friends as they sobbed through “Love Me Tender” when it came to our theater.
+I never liked electric music then, but then again, it was relatively new when I first became a teenager in 1957.
+Elvis was just OK for me, but he caused my sister, born in ’42 and not a Baby Boomer, to swoon.
+Friends from my generation (4 years her junior) ragged her and her girl friends as they sobbed through “Love Me Tender” when it came to our theater.
 My sister was a genuine “bobby-soxer” and is now almost 77.
 A junior in college when he was shot, she would be in her 50s before she finally fell out of love with JFK.